Works as Counsellor/Psychotherapist at First Psychology Centre, Edinburgh.

 Ana's background and trainingAna has experience working therapeutically in a range of settings including in a school's counselling service, for voluntary organisations, and in private practice.

-Ana has a Diploma in Human Relations and Counselling (HDS, Glasgow); an MA (hons) in Psychology and Philosophy (University of Edinburgh), and a Certificate in Counselling Skills (Centre of Therapy and Counselling Studies).
-In addition, Ana has a Foundation in CBT for Children and Young People (Edinburgh University) and she is working towards a Foundation Level in Family Systemic Therapy (Family Therapy Training Network).
+Ana has a Post Graduate Diploma in Human Relations and Counselling (HDS, Glasgow); an MA (hons) in Psychology and Philosophy (University of Edinburgh), and a Certificate in Counselling Skills (Centre of Therapy and Counselling Studies).
+In addition, Ana has a Foundation in CBT for Children and Young People (Edinburgh University) and a Foundation in Family Systemic Therapy (Family Therapy Training Network).
+Ana is currently working towards an intermediate level in Family Systemic Therapy and she is completing an MSc in Human Relations and Counselling.

 Ana is fluent in Croatian and is happy to work with clients who feel more comfortable speaking in this language.